jjunism/operating-systems/README.md

 # operating-systems
-archive of codes used in os lab class
+archive of c codes used in os lab class

 topics:
 - basic linux commands